Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/DM Toolbox/Statblocks/King Shahryar.md

 > legendary_actions:
 >   - name: Swap Dimension
 >     desc: King Shahryar shifts plane, arriving at the nearest open spot in the opposite plane.
 This does not provoke opportunity attacks.
+>   - name: Power Rune
+>     desc: King Shahryar uses his Power Rune ability.
+With the activation coming at the end of the creature who's initiative this happens after.
 > ```